GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 {% endhighlight %}
 </details>

+#### Setting up the shader

-Now, we'll add the properties that we'll need to our surface shader
+For this post, we're using Unity 2019.4.8f1.
+Let's begin by creating a new surface shader in unity.
+As a first step, we'll add the properties that we'll need to the property block.

 {% highlight glsl %}
 Properties